Charity

 It seeks to inform advocates, decision-makers, and philanthropists on the best ways to accelerate positive social change across a range of cause areas, including animal advocacy efforts, climate change, and building the effective altruism movement.

-Social Change Lab is also exploring whether social movement concepts could be applied to reducing existential risks.
+It is also exploring whether lessons from social movement research could be applied to reducing existential risks.

 Your current selection